Black Hawk College has been named a 2018 Military Friendly® School by Victory Media for the eighth consecutive year.

 Through the Lane Evans Veterans Resource Center at the Quad-Cities Campus, the college provides resources and referrals and encourages military students and veterans to be active in the college and their communities.

-“We provide support for those needing a little direction and encouragement as they transition from the military to college and civilian life,” Duhm said.
+“The entire Black Hawk College family is proud to provide support for those needing a little direction and encouragement as they transition from the military to college and civilian life,” Duhm said.

 Another source of support and camaraderie is the Military Students and Veterans Club, a chapter of Student Veterans of America.
 The club collaborates with other veterans organizations to host conferences in the community and coordinates an on-campus donation drive to send care packages to troops serving overseas.

 Military Friendly eligibility is based upon data collected from the federal departments of Education, Veterans Affairs and Defense.
 That data – degree transfer, advancement, graduation and/or job placement – is supplemented with responses from colleges that participate in the Military Friendly® Schools survey.